bangcorrupt/hacktribe-editor/README.md

 Read through the help in the cli and try stuff out.
 Have a look in `ht_data/fx` for some presets.

+See [FX Preset Editing](https://github.com/bangcorrupt/hacktribe-editor/wiki/FX-Preset-Editing) for a walkthrough editing a delay IFX.

 This tool only acts on the CPU RAM, so if everything goes wrong reboot Hacktribe.

 More documentation coming soon.